 I am currently working with publishers and agents to bring Procaffeination: A Coffee Lover’s Dictionary to the marketplace and am nearly finished with a tasting guide and diary that will be available soon – just the inside covers to complete!
 Also, watch for “The Complete Guide to French Press Coffee” sometime in 2021.
 If you want to keep up to date on the publications, sign up for my newsletter at the bottom of this page.
 I promise: I will never spam you.

-I have high hopes for this blog.
-I will be showcasing cool coffee gadgets and techniques for getting the best brew possible.
-It is guaranteed that I will also regale you with stories from my years growing coffee in Hawaii.
-You can count on stories from coffee’s long history; it truly has had a profound impact on society.
-Don’t worry, it will be in a fun and informative way.
-Thanks for joining me here and I’d love to hear from you… feel free to send me an email at email@example.com.
+The focus of this blog will be to showcase cool coffee gadgets and techniques for getting the best brew possible while regaling you with stories from my years growing coffee in Hawaii.
+You can also count on stories from coffee’s long history; it truly has had a profound impact on society.
+But not to worry, it will be in a fun and informative way.
+Thanks for joining me here and I would love to hear from you; feel free to send me an email at email@example.com.

 I was quoted in this article posted on Perfect Daily Grind